JoshuaKGoldberg/create-typescript-app/docs/Options.md

 ### Core Options

-These required options determine the values that will be substituted into the template's files:
+These required options determine the options that will be substituted into the template's files:

 - `--description` _(`string`)_: Sentence case description of the repository (e.g. `A quickstart-friendly TypeScript package with lots of great repository tooling. ✨`)
 - `--owner` _(`string`)_: GitHub organization or user the repository is underneath (e.g. `JoshuaKGoldberg`)
 - `--repository` _(`string`)_: The kebab-case name of the repository (e.g. `template-typescript-node-package`)
 - `--title` _(`string`)_: Title Case title for the repository to be used in documentation (e.g. `Template TypeScript Node Package`)

-For example, pre-populating all core required values and also creating a new repository:
+For example, pre-populating all core required options and also creating a new repository:

 ```shell
 npx template-typescript-node-package --create-repository --base everything --mode create --repository testing-repository --title "Testing Title" --owner TestingOwner --description "Test Description"